 For an RU that is referred to by two or more RU Allocation subfields in an EHT-SIG content channel (e.g., a 996-tone RU in a 160 MHz or 80+80 MHz PPDU), the RU Allocation subfield other than the first one in the EHT-SIG content channel encodes zero additional User fields per RU contributed to the User Specific field in the same EHT-SIG content channel as the RU Allocation subfield.

-In an EHT MU PPDU, an RU that is not allocated to a user can be indicated as follows:
+In an EHT MU PPDU, an RU that is not allocated to a user can be indicated as follows (TBD):

-The RU Allocation subfield in the EHT-SIG Common field is set to a TBD value (see Table 34-xx3 (RU Allocation subfield)).
+The RU Allocation subfield in the EHT-SIG Common field is set to TBD1 or TBD2 value (see Table 34-xx3 (RU Allocation subfield)).

-All RU Allocation subfields at the same position in each EHT-SIG Common field of the two EHT-SIG content channels are set to TBD value (see Table 34-xx3 (RU Allocation subfield)).
+All RU Allocation subfields at the same position in each EHT-SIG Common field of the two EHT-SIG content channels are set to TBD4 or TBD5 value (see Table 34-xx3 (RU Allocation subfield)).

-The STA-ID subfield in the EHT-SIG User field is set to 2046 (see Ref XX (STA_ID) and Ref XX (User Specific field)).
+The STA-ID subfield in the EHT-SIG User field is set to 2046 for samller than 242-tone RU (see Ref XX (STA_ID) and Ref XX (User Specific field)).
+Whether STA ID 2046 can be used to indicated unallocated RU for equal or larger than 242-tone RU or not is TBD.

 The subcarriers in the EHT modulated fields of a PPDU that correspond to an unallocated RU shall not be modulated.